Tun Phu, founder of the Patpong dynasty, is born in Hainan, China. His family moves to Siam (Thailand).

 Patpong features prominently in the Oscar-winning movie “The Deer Hunter”.
 All street signs were painted over in Vietnamese for the shoot of the famous bar scene in the “Mississippi Queen”.

 David Bowie visits Bangkok to hold a concert.
-He films his entire “Ricochet” video in the Superstar Go-Go bar in Patpong, and also seem to have got lost in the cheers of Patpong for a while.
+He films his “Ricochet” video in Bangkok, including a scene in the Superstar Go-Go bar in Patpong.

-Jean Claude Van Damme films the intro for his “Kickboxer” movie on Patpong Road.
+Jean Claude Van Damme films the introduction to his “Kickboxer” movie on Patpong Road.

 The musical “Miss Saigon” is released.

-The Night Market opens up on the sidewalks during the evening and night hours on Patpong Soi 1.
+The Night Market opens up in the evening hours on Patpong Soi 1.

 Parts of the movie “Beautiful Boxer” about the transgender kickboxing (Muay Thai) champion Parinya Charoenphol are filmed in Patpong.